CITIZEN CANINE RESCUE

 Picture

 Brie came to us as a stray.
 During her physical exam, bloodwork revealed that she is in end-stage kidney failure.
-She is currently receiving injection treatments three times a week.
-She is being cared for generously and lovingly by our hospice foster, Erin.
-We pray for your little kidneys everyday, Brie.
+She received injection treatments three times a week at the hands of her loving hospice foster, Erin.
+Despite our prayers for Brie's little kidneys, she lost her battle and died in 2022.

 Picture